MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 > [!NOTE]
 > If you deploy languages from a local source (as shown in the example below), you must download the proofing tools to that source first.
 To do that, use the ODT with the configuration file, but run it in download mode.
 For more details on how to do that, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
 Whenever you use a local source, you can use the Office CDN as a backup source for language packs and proofing tools by including the "AllowCdnFallback" attribute in the configuration file, as shown in the example.

-For details on how to edit the configuration file, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).
+For details on how to edit the configuration file in a text editor, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

 ### Example